Union of South Africa: National Convention

 The National Convention was a constitutional convention held between 1908 and 1909 in Durban (12 October to 5 November 1908), Cape Town (23 November to 18 December 1908, 11 January to 3 February 1909) and Bloemfontein (3 to 11 May 1909).
-This convention led to the British Parliament's adoption of the South Africa Act, which ratified the Union.
+This convention led to the British Parliament's adoption of the South Africa Act 1909, which ratified the Union.
 The four colonies that would become South Africa were represented, along with a delegation from Rhodesia.
 The 33 delegates assembled behind closed doors, in the fear that a public affair would lead delegates to refuse compromising on contentious areas.
-The delegates drew up a constitution that would, subject to some amendments by the British government, become the South Africa Act.
+The delegates drew up a constitution that, subject to some amendments by the British government, became the South Africa Act.
 This was South Africa's constitution between 1910 and 1961, when the country became a republic under the Constitution of 1961.

 Union of South Africa and Southern Rhodesia

 In 1922 the colony of Southern Rhodesia had a chance (but ultimately rejected) to join the Union through a referendum.
 The referendum resulted from the fact that by 1920 British South Africa Company rule in Southern Rhodesia was no longer practical with many favouring some form of 'responsible government'.
 Some favoured responsible government within Southern Rhodesia while others (especially in Matabeleland) favoured membership of the Union of South Africa.
 Politician Sir Charles Coghlan claimed that such membership with the Union would make Southern Rhodesia the "Ulster of South Africa".

 Prior to the referendum, representatives of Southern Rhodesia visited Cape Town where the Prime Minister of South Africa, Jan Smuts, eventually offered terms he considered reasonable and which the United Kingdom government found acceptable.
 Although opinion among the United Kingdom government, the South African government and the British South Africa Company favoured the union option (and none tried to interfere in the referendum), when the referendum was held the results saw 59.4% in favour of responsible government for a separate colony and 40.6% in favour of joining the Union of South Africa.